blekane/Devopseasylearning/Docker/07-Dockerfile.md

 VOLUME /data
 ```

-**8- LABEL**
+**8- LABEL and MAINTAINER**

+The Dockerfile `MAINTAINER` instruction has been deprecated dockerfile and it has been replaced by `LABEL` instruction instead.
-LABEL allows you to add a label or metadata to your docker image.
+The Dockerfile `LABEL` instruction allows you to add a label or metadata to your docker image.

 ```Dockerfile
 LABEL maintainer="devopseasylearning.com"